kp21-07/cube-timer/README.md

 # SpeedCubing Timer

 A simple, web-based **speedcubing timer** built with JavaScript.
-Includes features like solve history, note-taking, theming, and Ao5 (Average of 5) tracking.
+Includes features like solve history, scramble generator, note-taking, theming, and Ao5 (Average of 5) tracking.

 ---